chenchih/Env_Setup_Note/Linux_SetEnv/README.md

       set-name: "eth0"

 ```
-#### Step4 edit yaml file and set static ip and default route
+#### Step 4 edit yaml file and set the static IP and the default route

-I need to change my IP into this setting:
+I need to change my IP to this setting:
 - set ip: 172.21.201.244,
-- default route and gateway :172.21.201.253
+- default route and gateway:172.21.201.253

 ```
 network: